Pitt-Fuego/I-am-a-project-in-becoming/README.md

 3. Find this folder in your downloads.
 Move this folder to a secure place.
 You will return to this folder to manage your scripts and other assets like images, pdfs, etcetera.

-4. For Mac, Windows, and Linux, download and/or open a code editor like [Visual Studio Code](https://code.visualstudio.com/download) or any code editor of your choice.
-If you use a Chromebook O.S., we recommend Code Pad or Caret.
-You will find additional information below about optimizing your code editor to work with HTML and CSS.
+4. Download and/or open a code editor.
+We recommend [Visual Studio Code](https://code.visualstudio.com/Download).

 5. Use the code editor to open the index.html and style.css files from your project folder.